sef202/PLANiT/README.md

 ![planit-structure](https://user-images.githubusercontent.com/43505612/77134450-465ba700-6a24-11ea-9228-188ac2cfbc91.png)

 **authenticate\register.dart:** Builds widget for creating an account.
 Takes input email and password to create an account entry in Firebase.
 If account is created, user is redirected to app homepage.
 Referenced [Flutter & Firebase Register With Email & Password #12](https://www.youtube.com/watch?v=jl5E0UfAGVs&list=PL4cUxeGkcC9j--TKIdkb3ISfRbJeJYQwC&index=12)
+- You can check if the account has been created in our [Firebase Authentication userbase](https://console.firebase.google.com/u/2/project/planit-573b1/authentication/users).
+  - Once the user enters valid information in the Create Account text field and clicks 'Create Account', they are redirected to app's homepage.
+After you reach the homepage, you can refresh the Firebase Authentication list and you should see the email that was used to sign up.
 - **TO DO:** (not actually to do, just ideas to implement for the future)
   - First name, last name, and username fields do not do anything (they are not stored/recorded in any variable), but the text fields for these items are currently set to be required to fill in for account to be created.
   - Display a brief message (notification style?) that account was successfully created.